Mobiles Laptops Tablets Computers Hardware Components Electronics

 Popular today

-Controller Type: wired gamepad; Interface to PC: USB; Compatibility: PC; The number of mini-sticks: 2; D-pad: Yes; Number of buttons: 10;...
+Controller type: wired controller; Interface for connection to PC: USB; Webrootpath: yes; Compatibility: PC; The number of mini-joysticks: 2; D-pad: yes; The number of buttons: 12;...

 Nintendo Wii Remote Plus Additional Set